 Paying Off a Loan Over Time

 When a borrower takes out a mortgage, car loan, or personal loan, they usually make monthly payments to the lender; these are some of the most common uses of amortization.
 A part of the payment covers the interest due on the loan, and the remainder of the payment goes toward reducing the principal amount owed.
 Interest is computed on the current amount owed and thus will become progressively smaller as the principal decreases.
 It is possible to see this in action on the amortization table.

 Certain businesses sometimes purchase expensive items that are used for long periods of time that are classified as investments.
 Items that are commonly amortized for the purpose of spreading costs include machinery, buildings, and equipment.
-From an accounting perspective, a sudden purchase of expensive factory during a quarterly period can skew the financials, so its value is amortized over the expected life of the factory instead.
+From an accounting perspective, a sudden purchase of an expensive factory during a quarterly period can skew the financials, so its value is amortized over the expected life of the factory instead.
 Although it can technically be considered amortizing, this is usually referred to as the depreciation expense of an asset amortized over its expected lifetime.
 For more information about or to do calculations involving depreciation, please visit the Depreciation Calculator.

 Amortization as a way of spreading business costs in accounting generally refers to intangible assets like a patent or copyright.
 Under Section 197 of U.S. law, the value of these assets can be deducted month-to-month or year-to-year.
 Just like with any other amortization, payment schedules can be forecasted by a calculated amortization schedule.
 The following are intangible assets that are often amortized:

 - Goodwill, which is the reputation of a business regarded as a quantifiable asset

 - Going-concern value, which is the value of a business as an ongoing entity

 - The workforce in place (current employees, including their experience, education, and training)

 - Business books and records, operating systems, or any other information base, including lists or other information concerning current or prospective customers